AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Theory for the Legend of the Golden witch.md

 It's worth noting that there is a scene when the family boarding the plane is going trough a metal detector.
 I believe that this scene is a red herring for a specific payoff in turn of the golden which, having to do with [[Characters/Rosa\|Rosa]] having brought the 3 bars of gold to Rokkenjima while being the only one that Godha didn't move the baggage to.
 Unfortunately, I can't make any part of this theory work, and realistically there are other characters in Rokkenjima already that could have stored the gold there.

 Subsequently, the characters are walking towards the mansion, when they stumble upon [[Characters/Kanon\|Kanon]] moving a wheelbarrow to the Garden storehouse.
+This is the time to introduce one of the major cornerstones of our theories.

+---
+## Part 2 : The Sayo Conjecture

-This is the time to introduce one of the major cornerstones of our theories, we believe that Kanon, and Shannon for that matter, are two identities of a single person, whom will be referred to as [[Characters/Sayo\|Sayo]] going forward, for that is the "real" name Shannon told George.
+, we believe that Kanon, and Shannon for that matter, are two identities of a single person, whom will be referred to as [[Characters/Sayo\|Sayo]] going forward, for that is the "real" name Shannon told George.
 Sayo lives in the orphan house owned by Kinzo, and she fullfils the roles of two different servants in Rokkenjima.
 Kinzo is aware of this, and so are all the other servants, but no one else is.

 We have no clue about their gender, but going off of their depictions and who we believe to be the original person, we'll use feminine pronouns for now.